A domain wall in twisted M-theory: Abstract

 \section{Abstract}

 {\bf We study a four-dimensional domain wall in twisted M-theory.
 The domain wall is engineered by intersecting D6 branes in the type IIA frame.
-We identify the classical algebra of operators on the domain wall in terms of a higher vertex operator algebra, which describes the holomorphic subsector of a 4d $\mathcal{N}=1$ supersymmetric field theory.
-We conjecture the quantum deformation of the classical algebra is isomorphic to the bulk algebra of operators from which we establish twisted holography of the domain wall.}
+We identify the classical algebra of operators on the domain wall in terms of a higher vertex operator algebra, which describes the holomorphic subsector of a 4d $\mathcal{N}=1$ supersymmetric field theory, and compute the associated mode algebra.
+We conjecture that the quantum deformation of the classical algebra is isomorphic to the bulk algebra of operators from which we establish twisted holography of the domain wall.}

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt} [1]{\S\ref{#1}} [1]{Figure~\ref{#1}} [1]{Appendix~\ref{#1}} [1]{Table~\ref{#1}} \ie{ } \Id{{\mathbf{I}}} \ria{\rightarrow} [1]{{\bf {[#1]}}} {\mathbb{R}} {\mathbb{Z}} {\mathbb{C}} {\mathcal{G}}